bl24f/cnn-presentation-deep-learning/README.md

 # Convolutional Neural Networks (CNNs) — Educational Presentation

 ## Overview
-A 16-slide educational presentation introducing Convolutional Neural Networks to a senior undergraduate STEM audience.
-Built for Computational Probabilistic Modeling (FSU, Spring 2026).
+A 12-slide educational presentation introducing Convolutional Neural Networks built for Computational Probabilistic Modeling (FSU, Spring 2026), a graduate-level course also open to senior undergraduates.

 The goal: by the end of the presentation, the audience can look at a CNN architecture diagram and explain what every single block is